 In the beginning, it’s hard to assess exactly the duration of the therapy; much of it depends on the patient, their specific case, and how well they improve.
 Severe cases may take longer, and those who resist therapy, or do not respond well, will likely have a lengthier time.

 You don’t want to be attending therapy without knowing if it’s working.
 Be sure to inquire about how the therapist communicates progress with you, such as writing up a progress report or chart, to document changes during therapy sessions.

 Your first therapy session can be a little intimidating and nerve-wracking, but by asking the right questions and finding the right therapist, you can have a sense of calm and preparedness.

 Are you searching for a speech therapist?
 We’ve got you covered!
-Visit our scheduler today for a free consultation.
+Visit our scheduler today or click the button below for a free consultation.